Our people define who we are as an organization. They inspire trust, deliver impact and drive our growth.

 Building an inclusive global organization requires ongoing listening and action.
 In the past year, our people expressed deep, personal concern about the continuing racial injustice in the world, joining the voices of the hundreds of thousands taking to the street in protest.
 To listen and learn from one another, we held Courageous Conversations with our people.
 Over 72 hours, more than 17,000 of our colleagues participated in a virtual discussion, contributing their ideas, insights and personal stories on the racial injustice they see or experience.
 From this dialogue, we are creating a collective action plan that can make a real and lasting difference towards our collective goal of improved racial equity within and outside of KPMG globally.

-In June, we marked Pride month, with more than 2,500 of our people from across more than 40 countries and territories joining in an online celebration and opportunity to learn from internal and external LGBT champions and leaders.
+We marked Pride month with more than 2,500 of our people from across more than 40 countries and territories joining in an online celebration and opportunity to learn from internal and external LGBT champions and leaders.

-In October, we hosted a virtual World Mental Health Day Summit, with participation from 6,000 of our people in more than 70 countries and territories, including our Global Chairman & CEO, Bill Thomas.
-It was a timely opportunity to hear from experts on coping strategies as well as various mental health champions around the world and connect to resources and support.
+With participation from 6,000 of our people in more than 70 countries and territories, including our Global Chairman & CEO, Bill Thomas, our World Mental Health Day Summit was a timely opportunity to hear from experts on coping strategies as well as various mental health champions around the world and connect to resources and support.

 Throughout this webpage, “we”, “KPMG”, “us” and “our” refers to the global organization or to one or more of the member firms of KPMG International Limited (“KPMG International”), each of which is a separate legal entity.
 KPMG International Limited is a private English company limited by guarantee and does not provide services to clients.
 Member firms of the KPMG network of independent firms are affiliated with KPMG International.
 No member firm has any authority to obligate or bind KPMG International or any other member firm vis-à-vis third parties, nor does KPMG International have any such authority to obligate or bind any member firm.